Composer Tavener to mix with Pet Shop Boys at BBC Proms festival

 The Proms will open on July 18 with Edward Elgar’s rarely performed Biblical oratorio “The Kingdom”, with a vast chorus and orchestra to shake the rafters of the Royal Albert Hall, the main venue for the Proms.

-The famous Last Night of the Proms, on Sept 13, when the audience joins in to sing British favorites like “Jerusalem” and “Land of Hope and Glory”, will be conducted for the first time by Finland’s Sakari Oramo.
+The famous Last Night of the Proms, on Sept 13, when the audience joins in to sing British favourites like “Jerusalem” and “Land of Hope and Glory”, will be conducted for the first time by Finland’s Sakari Oramo.
+(Editing by Hugh Lawson)